Constipation treatment

 • Lack of physical activity: Sedentary lifestyles can reduce bowel movement frequency.

-• Stress and anxiety: Emotional stress can disrupt normal digestion, leading to constipation.
+• Stress and anxiety: Emotional stress can disrupt normal digestion.

-• Medical conditions: Conditions like irritable bowel syndrome (IBS), hypothyroidism, diabetes, or neurological disorders can affect bowel function.
+• Medical conditions and meds: Conditions like irritable bowel syndrome (IBS), hypothyroidism, diabetes, or neurological disorders and certain medications can affect bowel function.

-• Ignoring the urge to go: Regularly ignoring the urge to have a bowel movement can disrupt normal bowel rhythms and lead to constipation.
+• Ignoring the urge to go: Regularly ignoring the urge to have a bowel movement can disrupt normal bowel rhythms.

-• Pregnancy: Hormonal changes during pregnancy can slow down the digestive system, leading to constipation.
+• Pregnancy: Hormonal changes during pregnancy can slow down the digestive system.

 • Ageing: Older adults may experience slower bowel movements due to reduced muscle tone and other age-related changes.